-For further information on UK Equine Touch courses please visit the International Equine Touch website at: http://theequinetouchuk.com/ or contact any Instructor directly.
+For further information on UK Equine Touch courses please visit the International Equine Touch website here.
+Or contact any Instructor directly.
 You can also contact the Admin Coordinator: 07443 119928 or email: firstname.lastname@example.org.

 The Canine Touch was developed by Dr Ivana Ruddock and is a body-balancing technique for dogs.
 Although it shares the same principles as Equine Touch, it does vary slightly due to the differences between horses and dogs (e.g. physiology, behavioural and emotional traits).

-It is possible for dog owner's to study Canine Touch to use on their own dogs or alternatively, for those who wish to become professional practitioners, there is a Practitioner Diploma that can be obtained.
-Further information is available by visiting: http://www.thecaninetouch.com
+It's possible for dog owner's to study Canine Touch to use on their own dogs or alternatively, for those who wish to become professional practitioners, there is a Practitioner Diploma that can be obtained.
+Further information is available by visiting: The Canine Touch

-With thanks to Liz Coates at The Equine Touch Foundation for her assistance in compilation of this page
+With thanks to Liz Coates at The International Equine Touch Association UK & Ireland for her assistance in compilation of this page